VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 have to rename the installer from "VSSolutionTemplates.zip" to "VSSolutionTemplates.vsix" and then simply double-click it to get it installed in Visual Studio.

-**IMPORTANT** If you don't already have the JumpStreetMobile prerequisites listed below installed, you'll need to install them in order to successfully build the solution.
+**IMPORTANT:** If you don't already have the JumpStreetMobile prerequisites listed below installed, you'll need to install them in order to successfully build the solution.

 ### JumpStreeMobile Prerequisites